Deniz-Koseoglu/CT-Toolkit/README.md

 D. Köseoğlu, S.T.
 Belt, K. Husum, and J. Knies (2018), "An assessment of biomarker-based multivariate classification methods versus the PIP<sub>25</sub> index for paleo Arctic sea ice reconstruction" (manuscript submitted to the <i>Organic Geochemistry</i> journal).

+For a simplified introduction to decision tree methodology and the use of CT models for reconstructing past sea ice conditions, please also see:

+D. Köseoğlu, S.T.
+Belt, L. Smik, H. Yao, G. Panieri, and J. Knies (2018), "Complementary biomarker-based methods for characterising Arctic sea ice conditions: A case study comparison between multivariate analysis and the PIP<sub>25</sub> index", *Geochimica et Cosmochimica Acta* **222**, pp. 406-420.
+DOI: https://doi.org/10.1016/j.gca.2017.11.001.

 The toolkit is provided as-is under the terms of the MIT licence (see LICENCE.md in the repository root).

 # Description